anastasiapan/Landmarks_vSLAM/README.md

 3. Setup YOLO by ultralytics https://github.com/ultralytics/yolov5
    We trained for our own objects - currently traffic cones and fire extinguishers
-   If you don't feel like training COCO can be used
+   If you don't feel like training, COCO can be used

 4. Find your camera drivers:
    We used astra from Orbecc